Skip to content

 if the requirement is not specified precisely (for instance, using the

-"allow-picked-versions" being set to its default value, "true".
-If
+"allow-picked-versions" being set to its default value, "true"

 buildout will raise an error.
 This helps enforce repeatability.